 When a consumer finances a vehicle, the seller will place a lien on the car title.
 A lien signifies the lender is the vehicle’s legal owner until the borrower repays the debt in full.
 Liens offer financial protection to the lender if the borrower fails to meet the debt obligations.

-If borrowers stop making payments due to financial issues, they will default on the loan.
+If borrowers stop making payments due to financial issues, they may then default on the loan.
 The number of missed payments that result in default depends on the financial institution.
 You can default on your car loan after a few missed payments or just one.

 A lender has the legal right to repossess a financed vehicle if the borrower defaults.
 When a car is repossessed, the lender must hire a towing or repossession company to retrieve the car.
 Some states require the lender to provide notice before proceeding with a repossession, but not all.
 A lack of notice means you may one day discover the vehicle missing or getting loaded onto a towing truck.

-How To Get a Car Back After Defaulting on Auto Loan?
+How To Get a Car Back After Defaulting on Auto Loan or Missing Car Payments

 The repossession process is stressful and can completely derail your life.
-If you’re ready to get your car back, know there are three ways to get a repossessed car back.
+But, if you find yourself in a position where your car has been repossessed, know you’re not alone.
+Approximately 2.2 million vehicles are repossessed every year.2 If you’re ready to get your car back, know there are three ways commonly used to get a repossessed car back.
 The best option will depend on your current financial situation.
+Your options include:

 Redeem the Car